What to do in an Emergency

 • Do not use elevators

-• Proceed to the nearest designated outdoor gathering areas (see below)
+• Proceed to the nearest designated outdoor gathering area

-• Do not re-enter the building until cleared by authorized personnel
+• Do not re-enter the building until authorized personnel give clearance

 • Wah Wahtaysee Park

-• Grassy area across from Hunt Residence Hall and Kimbrell Arena at the intersection of Ross Street and South 14th Street
+• Grassy area across from Hunt Residence Hall and Kimbrell Arena (Ross Street & South 14th Street)

 • Wilford Moore Stadium